Glossary

 Family office A professional organisation dedicated to managing the investments and trusts of very wealthy families.

 Fiduciary duty Refers to a relationship in which one person has a responsibility of care for the assets or rights of another person or entity.
-Directors, trustees and managers of foundations and endowments owe fiduciary duties to the organizations they oversee, similar to the duties of directors at for-profit companies.
+Directors, trustees and managers of foundations and endowments owe fiduciary duties to the organisations they oversee, similar to the duties of directors at for-profit companies.

 First loss capital Refers to socially and environmentally-driven credit enhancement provided by an investor or grant-maker who agrees to bear first losses in an investment in order to catalyse the participation of co-investors that otherwise would not have entered the deal.